LogoLogo

 Tip: when using form fields, you will probably want to protect the resulting MS Word document, so that only forms can be completed by the end-user.

 Tip: You may also want to check out @checkbox, for the traditional (legacy) version of a checkbox form field.
-See the discussion on the new approach to form controls of MS Word.
+See the discussion on the of MS Word.

 @cc-combobox